mojtaba-eshghie/PreDi/README.md

-# PreDi: Semantic Solidity Predicate Difference Tool
+# PreDi: Symbolic Solidity Predicate Difference Tool

 PreDi is a tool to compare two predicates written in Solidity, the smart contract programming language.
 PreDi determines if two predicates are equivalent or if one is stronger than the other.

 ## Features

-- Tokenizes and parses Solidity predicates into an Abstract Syntax Tree (AST)
+- Tokenizes and parses each Solidity predicate into an Abstract Syntax Tree (AST)
 - Simplify AST using symbolic mathematics
 - Compare predicates for equivalence and logical strength